Getting the vast majority of nutrients you need from the foods that you eat is a smart nutritional strategy.

 This is an essential discussion to have with your own medical doctor, naturopath and/or nutritionist.
 Here are some important considerations:

-- there’s no law that says you have to take a supplement every single day (there are many supplements that I only take ever-other day; also, some supplements I cycle 8-weeks-on and 4-weeks-off)
+- there’s no law that says you have to take a supplement every single day (there are many supplements that I only take every-other day; also, some supplements I cycle 8-weeks-on and 4-weeks-off)

 - food-based supplements are generally believed to be better than synthetic ones